aslilac/aslilac/README.md

 ## Hi! 🌷

-Just a trans femme dog girl that likes to build things on its computer.
+Just a trans femme person that likes to build things.
 I like using TypeScript, React, Rust, and WebAssembly.
 Always trying to learn new tricks and help teach them to others. 🐶